amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 [Fowler Universal Calculator, 1854, prob 1950s]

 As I said before, most engineers of the day shunned the circular slide rule.
 But the Dempster RotaRule Model AA was the one circular rule that could have temped even the most ardent straight rule enthusiast.
-The RotaRule is a duplex model, somewhat uncommon trait among circular rules.
+The RotaRule is a duplex model, somewhat uncommon trait among circular rules, was the brainchild of [John Dempster](http://oughtred.org/jos/Davis_DempsterRotaRule.pdf), a mechanical engineer.
 And in addition to the usual assortment of scales, it has the scales that engineers need: three $LL$ scales, scales for computing $\sqrt{x^2 + y^2}$.
 At about 13 cm in diameter, the RotaRule is about the same size as the FC 8/10.
-But unlike the FC 8/10's 25 cm circumference circular scale, the RotaRule has a 127-cm spiral scale.
+But unlike the FC 8/10's 25 cm circumference circular scale, the RotaRule has a 127-cm spiral $C$ and $D$ scales plus a 254-cm four-cycle $LL$ scale.
 And it even has a $Monthly\ Interest$ scale, making it suitable to both technical and business uses.
 Because the outer portion of the disc (analogue of straight rule's frame) is fixed and the inner portion (analogue of straight rule's slide) rotates, the RotaRule needs only one cursor.
 And this cursor is well made to the point of being over engineered: it has a sturdy frame equipped with a friction lock, and its central hub has hole to plant a small, brass-framed magnifier that comes with the device.
 Dempster began manufacturing the RotaRule in 1928.
 The RutaRule AA model shown below is probably from the late 1940s.

 [Dempster RotaRule AA, 1928, prob 1940s]